 If you prefer an article to a presentation, see the publication, CMMI for Services Special Edition of The Monitor from 2010.

 Learn more about CMMI-SVC and security by reading the white paper Considering the Case for Security Content in CMMI for Services.
+Learn more about CMMI for Development and security by reading the white paper Security by Design with CMMI for Development: An Application Guide for Improving Processes for Secure Products.

 To understand the breadth of services covered by CMMI-SVC, review the one-page overview, CMMI-SVC: Best Practices for All Types of Service Providers.
 To see an example, review the presentation, Applying CMMI for Services to Health Care.